1917 Aberdeen South by-election

-The 1917 Aberdeen South by-election was a parliamentary by-election for the House of Commons constituency of Aberdeen South comprising the local government wards in the southern part of the city of Aberdeen.
+The 1917 Aberdeen South by-election was a parliamentary by-election for the British House of Commons constituency of Aberdeen South comprising the local government wards in the southern part of the city of Aberdeen.
 The by-election took place on 3 April 1917.

 Vacancy

 The by-election was caused by the resignation of the sitting Liberal MP, George Esslemont for reasons of ill-health.
 Esslemont had been MP for Aberdeen South since retaining the seat for the Liberals in a by-election in February 1907 following the appointment of James Bryce to be British Ambassador to the United States.
 Although he was aged only 57 years, Esslemont died on 2 October 1917, just a few months after stepping down from Parliament.

 Candidates

 Liberals

 On 1 March 1917, it was reported that the Liberals intended to put forward the name of Sir James Murray, the former MP for East Aberdeenshire.
 In fact the local Liberals were in dispute over their candidate, reflecting the growing division in the party between those supporting the coalition government of David Lloyd George and those favouring the opposition Liberals led by H H Asquith.
 Murray was said to be a strong supporter of Lloyd George's government.
 The Asquithians gave their backing to Vivian Phillipps, Asquith's private secretary.
-A third name was also under consideration, that of Sir John Fleming, an ex-Provost of Aberdeen.
+A third name was also under consideration, that of Sir John Fleming, an ex-Lord Provost of Aberdeen.
 Fleming may well have been seen as a good compromise candidate, as, following the intervention of the prime minister himself, Murray was persuaded to withdraw from the contest and Fleming was formally selected.